Favourite Sights in the City

 see also the top new places (sights, restaurants, cafes nighclubs) in Budapest in Spring 2014.

-You can have a ride on the Eye from end of may till September 2014.
+You can have a ride on the Eye from end of May till mid January.
 The 65 m high wheel offers unbeatable panoramic view of the whole city.

 Budapest Whale – the City’s Newest Attraction

 The Budapest Whale Cultural and Shopping Centre opened in November 2013.
 Apart from shops, restaurants and cafes, it will host cultural programs and exhibitions.

 The unusual looking building on the Pest bank of the Danube is in the place of four 19th century public store houses (some of the original architectural elements were kept intact).

 The New Budapest Gallery on the second floor is a place for modern art exhibits created by local artists.

 The Castle Hill with the Royal Palace and Matthias Church in Buda is featured among the most popular attractions in Budapest in all guidebooks.

 The district together with the Danube Bridges and the embankment is a World heritage site due to its importance played in Budapest’s history and development.